Are You Stuck in an All or Nothing Mentality?

 - 2 min read

-Have you ever been super motivated and decide to jump into something new?
-Maybe it’s a crazy new diet, maybe you decide to quit sugar all together.
-Maybe you decide that you're going to start working out everyday.
-Then, that inevitable day comes where you miss a day, you mess you up; you feel like a complete failure.
+Then, that inevitable day comes where you miss a day, you mess you up.
+You end up feeling like a complete failure.
 Why did you even try to do that??
-Its a common phenomenon.
 If you can't do something completely right or the way you want to do them, then what's the point?
-We refer to this as the all or nothing mentality.

-This mentality has us thinking in extremes, not allowing for any gray area.
+This has us thinking in extremes, not allowing for any gray area.
 It can keep us from being able to see any alternatives in a situation.
 It keeps us from seeing possible solutions to a problem.
 It can bring some comfort in that it can bring simplicity and neatness to your life, but ultimately it is extremely limiting.

 A fairly sure way to know if you are getting caught up in all or nothing, is if you're having extreme negative thoughts and evaluations of yourself.
 Our brain cannot move past a negative thing that is happening.
 We end up being incredibly harsh with ourselves for not meeting perfection.
-And let’s be real, perfection is unrealistic.
 The negative comments we make to ourselves have us believe that our abilities and circumstances are fixed.

 .